rcemper/DK_objectscript-json-patch/README.md

 Where :

 * tDoc is a %DynamicObject (JSON)
-* tPatch is a %DynamicObject of the patch (the JSON Patch).
+* tPatch is a %DynamicArray of the patches (the JSON Patch).

 The result will be *tDoc* patched.